‘One Piece’ Manga Chapter 862 English Spoilers: Mother Caramel Photo And Tamatebako Key To Assassination Plot?

 While the previous chapters did confirm Yonko Big Mom’s sole weakness, they also revealed how Capone’s assassination plot was susceptible to many failures.
 Capone’s sole escape route was through Brulee’s Magic Mirror World.
 Needless to say, Brulee has repeatedly reminded the group that she isn’t part of the plot.
 Should she escape, Brulee would surely alert Big Mom’s ministers.
 However, with their escape strategy gone, Capone would have to call off the plan.

-The second vulnerability was the weapon designed to kill Big Mom, and more importantly, the weapon designer himself.
+The second vulnerability was the weapon designed to kill Big Mom and, more importantly, the weapon designer himself.
 Caesar Clown is not a trustworthy character, and he is being forced to work under Capone because the latter has Caesar’s heart in his custody.
 Incidentally, the biggest threat to Big Mom’s assassination plot is Commander Katakuri or Dogtooth.
 He has the ability to foresee the future, and although he cannot see more than a few moments, his ability is certainly detrimental.

 Commander Dogtooth revealed!
 Awesome power, awesome beard!
 Do not miss the discussion at OPB!https://t.co/JFXjxwihyd#dogtooth #onepiece pic.twitter.com/c4YfEeYXXB